Contact us to book your next appointment

-Many sleep disorders are brain disorders that cause interruptions in sleep patterns.
-They prevent people from getting enough sleep.
+Many sleep disorders are brain disorders that cause interruptions in sleep patterns, preventing people from getting enough sleep.
 Most people require 7 to 10 hours of sleep per day.
 The brain regulates sleep and is the only organ known to require or benefit from sleep.
-Not getting enough sleep can affect quality of life.
+Not getting enough sleep can affect your quality of life.
 Untreated sleep disorders can also cause serious safety problems and medical issues.

 Most sleep problems fall into one of these categories: